yycliang/pset-4/problem3/README.md

 Otherwise, you will lose points.
-Submit your work using Canvas.
+Submit your work using Gradescope.

 ## Bug Bounty